Get your home on the path to net zero

-It’s easy to get carried away with the big-ticket items like heat pumps and hydrogen-ready boilers (more on those later).
+It’s easy to get carried away with the big-ticket items like heat pumps and hydrogen blend-ready boilers (more on those later).
 But there are loads of smaller improvements to make your home greener without breaking the bank.

 Insulation, insulation, insulation

 One of the best things you can do to make your home greener is getting it properly insulated, especially if you live in an older property.
 Insulating your loft, windows and cavity walls will keep the heat in and make your home feel warmer – so you won’t need to turn the heating up as much.
 In fact, you’ll need decent insulation before you start upgrading to greener heating.

 Switch to smart meters